scottrlarson/profession/content/services/data/recovery.md

 ### 2. Advanced Recovery (Minimal Hardware Damage)

 {{% service-range item-min="$800" item-max="$4000" %}}
-Data recovery rates for a non-functioning HDD (Device does not detect, but powers up correctly)
+Data recovery rates for a non-functioning or partially function device that powers up correctly but does not detect via the hardware interface, or does detect, but is performing badly or not reading correctly)

 ### 3. Catastrophic Recovery (Critical Hardware Damage)
 {{% service-range item-min="$1300" item-max="$5000" %}}